hbarrien/nextwordpredictor/README.md

 https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip

 ## **DIRECTORY STRUCTURE**
-For development purposes on a local-machine, the directory structure should be as follows:
+For development and execution purposes on a local-machine, the directory structure should be as follows:
   + getwd()
     + capstone
       + scripts